 Capital Gains Tax or CGT is defined as the implication of tax over the realized profits of the sale of an asset, especially a non-inventory asset, such as property, bonds, stocks, or precious metals.
-The Capital Gains tax on sale of inherited property in India is payable on the excess amount realized at the time of sale of the asset as compared to its cost of acquisition.
+The Capital Gains tax on the sale of inherited property in India is payable on the excess amount realized at the time of sale of the asset as compared to its cost of acquisition.
 Therefore, in other words, capital gains tax is levied on the profits realized by an investor when he or she sells the capital asset.

 Such capital gain taxes, therefore, only imply when:

 - The asset is purchased at a lower cost than the sale price of the asset.

 - The asset is sold at a higher price than the cost of acquisition of such assets.

 The capital gain tax on inherited property in India would not imply while the investor holds the assets in his/her name or sells it at the same or lower price as compared to its cost of acquisition.

 Under the Income Tax provisions of India, the Capital Gain Tax on the inherited property in India is further classified under the following two headings:

 Short Term Capital Gain (STCG): This would imply when the investor sells the capital asset within three years of purchasing or acquiring such an asset.
 Short-term capital gains are added to the total income of the individual and taxed as per the income tax slab.

 Long Term Capital Gain (LTCG): This would imply if the investor sells or realizes the asset after three years from the date of its acquisition.
 Long-term capital gains are taxed after indexation of the asset.
 Indexation implies the adjustment of the purchase price of the asset according to the rate of inflation.
 Thus, the indexation benefit ideally enhances the purchase value of the asset, thus lowering the profits realized due to the sale of such assets.

 Capital Gain Tax on Sale Of Inherited Property in India